JSydll/generic-boot-on-arm/Readme.md

 ...

 Note: Given that some upstream features (like the `uki.bbclass`) were only recently published, none of the current LTS releases can be used.
+See [Toradex Release Matrix](https://developer.toradex.com/software/toradex-embedded-software/embedded-linux-release-matrix/#current-releases) for the versions of core system components like u-boot and kernel.

 Why not using the Toradex distro and reference images?
 This spike is reduced to the bare minimum to get a clear understanding of the involved parts while avoiding too much noise coming in from other features.